 2009

 During September of 2009, a trade dispute emanated after the US increased its tariffs on Chinese tires.
 Previous tariffs were comparatively much lower, and this sparked controversy after Chinese officials criticized it as a measure of protectionism.
-WTO members to set tariffs below a certain percentage, which is usually around 39%.
+WTO dictates its members to set tariffs below a certain percentage, which is usually around 39%.
 When the tire tariff was increased to 35%, it was still within the WTO range but was comparatively almost four times higher than that of the usual tariffs countries impose, which lay around 9%.

 2010